NOORANI QAIDA LEARNING STAGES BASED ON COGNITIVE DEVELOPMENT

 Learning Outcome

-Learners achieve stable letter-sound association, reducing future Tajweed errors.
+Learners achieve a stable letter-sound association, reducing future Tajweed errors.

 Stage 3: Ages 10–12 — Transitional Analytical Stage